 If your student is planning to stay in Orlando, this may be their chance to enjoy Disney and Universal Studios.

 Perhaps your student is looking for an alternative to the wild Spring Break trip.
-UCF offers their Alternative Break Program which can be international or within the country.
+UCF offers its Alternative Break Program which can be international or within the country.
 These trips provide a great opportunity to give back to communities in need while having some fun.
-Check it out here.